 A unique voice means you have an attractive way of explaining things.

 People listen to you to find out your opinion on things.

 The experts with a unique voice always end up making some of the boring things even interesting enough to attract the audience.

-Take Pat Flynn, for example, he started with a couple of niche sites, then made Smart Passive Income blog, and then he launched SPI Podcast which is extremely popular.
-Although, he has an extremely successful SPI blog, but he kind of found much more passion in podcasting.
+Take Pat Flynn, for example, he started with a couple of niche sites, then made the Smart Passive Income blog, and then launched SPI Podcast which is extremely popular.
+Although he has an extremely successful SPI blog, he kind of found much more passion in podcasting.

 He turned Smart Passive Income into a brand.
 His podcast listeners know about SPI blog and blog readers know about the Podcast.

 The point here is, he kind of found excitement and fun in podcasting more than anything… (Pat, correct me if I’m wrong, you really love podcasting)

 It seems like he found his ‘thing’ in podcasting and it’s working for him.